Florida Chapter 7 Bankruptcy Attorney

 Also called the 341 meeting, the meeting of creditors is a scheduled appointment typically involving only the debtor and the trustee.
 Under oath, the debtor must answer all the trustee’s questions regarding his financial situation truthfully.
 Within 90 days, the creditors must then file proof of claims to the court.

 After every document has been filed and settled, the trustee will begin collecting your nonexempt properties to sell or auction them.
 The proceeds will go to the repayment of your debts.
 To have a grasp on which properties are considered exempt and to have them protected, it is ideal to get a Florida Chapter 7 bankruptcy attorney who can focus on your case and get the best results for you.
-Oldham & Smith can offer lawyers who specialize in Chapter 7 bankruptcy and all its technicalities, providing stellar legal services to get your life back on track in no time.
+Florida Bankruptcy Attorneys can offer lawyers who specialize in Chapter 7 bankruptcy and all its technicalities, providing stellar legal services to get your life back on track in no time.

 Top-Notch Legal Services for Bankruptcy Filing

 It is perfectly allowed to handle bankruptcy cases as a Pro Se Debtor or a person who files bankruptcy without a lawyer.
 However, 2019 numbers show that the amount of people who handle their bankruptcy cases without an attorney is low, and the success rate for those who do it is also not ideal.
-A bona fide Florida Chapter 7 bankruptcy attorney from Oldham & Smith can provide great advantages to your case.
+A bona fide Florida Chapter 7 bankruptcy attorney from Florida Bankruptcy Attorneys can provide great advantages to your case.

 With a bankruptcy lawyer by your side, you can expect to have better, smoother, and faster handling of your case.
 The paperwork in a Chapter 7 bankruptcy can be overwhelming, considering that you need to carefully account for all your financial information and properties in front of the court with a risk of perjury.